a11to1n3/StatisticalLoadFiltering/README.md

 |Monday	|24	  |  15.32	                             |        24.21|       24.22|	24.75	|  24.15|
 |Rests	|21.76	  |  4.9                                     | 	     19.99|	 21.76	|        20.00|	  20.84|

-Code and files for the evaluation of our proposed method
+Code <StatisticalFilter.ipynb>and files for the evaluation of our proposed method